SilverArgente/CPU-Event-Simulation/README.md

     $ gcc simulation.c

-Finally, you can test the simulation with any one of the jobs in the ``jobs`` directory using the following command (you may use ``testjobs2.csv`` or replace the entire argument with another csv file):
+Finally, you can test the simulation with any one of the jobs in the ``jobs`` directory using the following command (you may use ``testjobs2.csv`` or replace the entire argument with another csv file of your choice):

-    $ ./a.out ../testjobs1.csv
+    $ ./a.out ../jobs/testjobs1.csv